Congress no closer to any vote on guns, almost three weeks after school massacre

 And with that, Trump presented Congress with concrete directions on how to solve the nation’s scourge of gun violence.

 It’s now been two-and-a-half weeks since the massacre at Marjory Stoneman Douglas High School, in Parkland, Florida.
-Yet any action guns is at least another few weeks away -- if ever.
+Yet any action on guns is at least another few weeks away -- if ever.

 The Senate leadership can’t forge an agreement to consider any gun bill next week, planning instead to wrestle with a handful of nominations and a banking-reform package.